engpok/Tour-Doc/TourDocHelp.md

 2. Change the default **tour name** if desired.
 3. Tap **Start**.
 4. Proceed on tour — the app records a breadcrumb trail on the map (even with phone in pocket).
-5. Tap **Mark** whenever you want to pin a new location on the map.
+5. Tap **Mark** whenever you want to pin the current location on the map.
    - 📸 Mark also opens the camera so you can take a photo right away.
    - Add notes to photos
+   - If photo taken more than 150 ft (50m) from last pin, then new pin created on map
 6. Tap **Photo** to add a photo to the most recent pinned location.
 7. Tap **Pause** to stop GPS and save battery.
    - Tap **Resume** to continue.